MachineLearningJournalClub/LearningNLP/README.md

 **(Simo)**
 * Scrape or Find a small-size dataset (maybe from Kaggle), randomly sample some text from it and build a logistic regression / naive bayes classifier
-* Maybe we can take a look in depth into some explainability criteria, e.g. SHAP (shapley value) [SHAP + Sentiment Analysis](https://slundberg.github.io/shap/notebooks/linear_explainer/Sentiment%20Analysis%20with%20Logistic%20Regression.html)
+* Maybe we can take a look in depth into some explainability criteria, e.g. SHAP (shapley value) [SHAP + Sentiment Analysis](https://slundberg.github.io/shap/notebooks/linear_explainer/Sentiment%20Analysis%20with%20Logistic%20Regression.html) [Shapley Values](https://christophm.github.io/interpretable-ml-book/shapley.html)